conniepope/Amazon-like-Storefront/README.md

 # Amazon-like-Storefront
-Takes in orders and depletes stock from store's inventory.
+Represents an online store like Amazon.
+Has 3 different

-Technologies used: MySQL, Inquirer npm package, Node.js, and Javascript.
+Technologies used: MySQL, Node.js, Javascript, and inquirer npm package.